eliranna/enatanblog/content/blog/On Framework-Agnostic Frontends/index.md

 When applying the repository pattern, it is importent to notice the inversion of control.
 The modal uses the Repository for the purpose of setting and retriving data, but importing the repository directly in the model would make the core layer dependent on a component from the adapter layer, which would breake the rule of inwards-pointing dependencies.
 This can be resolved by applying an inversion of control, usually done by dependency injection.

 ##### Example using React Context
 Another React feature that is effective for implementing the repository pattern is React Context.
-As repositories are implemented or imported to a c
+Repositories implementations can be imported into a React Context.
+Then, these repositories become avaliable to any UI component that is within this context.
+These components can then inject the requieeed repository implementation by passing it down to a the model